mcandy4-dc/DarkWeb-Monitoring/README.md

 # DarkWeb-Monitoring
 Dark web monitoring is a cybersecurity practice that involves monitoring the dark web for any information related to your organization.
+This could include leaked credentials, sensitive information, or discussions about potential attacks.
+There are companies that specialize in dark web monitoring and can provide this service for your organization.
+It's an important part of a comprehensive cybersecurity strategy, as it allows you to proactively identify and respond to potential threats.